orhun/ratzilla/README.md

 ## Acknowledgements

-Thanks to [Webatui] projects for the inspiration and the initial implementation of the essential parts of DOM backend.
+Thanks to [Webatui] projects for the inspiration.

+Special thanks to:

-Special thanks to [Martin Blasko] for his huge help and contributions.
+- [Martin Blasko] for his huge help with the initial implementation.
+- [Adrian Papari] for implementing WebGL2 backend.

-Lastly, thanks to [Ratatui] for providing the core TUI components.
+Lastly, thanks to [Ratatui] for providing the core UI components.

 [trunk]: https://trunkrs.dev
 [Ratatui]: https://ratatui.rs